sylweriusz/mcp-neo4j-memory-server/README.NEO4J.md

 # Neo4j Setup with DozerDB

-DozerDB enhances Neo4j Community Edition with enterprise features like multi-database support.
+DozerDB enhances Neo4j Community Edition with additional features like multi-database support.
 This guide shows you how to get it running with the Graph Data Science (GDS) plugin for vector similarity operations.

 ## Quick Start